-Jacquelyn Schwartz (Jac) just finished graduate school at the University of Miami where she studied Exercise Physiology and Strength and Conditioning.
+Jacquelyn Schwartz (Jac) is a graduate from the University of Miami where she studied Exercise Physiology and Strength and Conditioning.

 Jac has been swimming competitively and recreationally since age 6 and started racing in triathlons at 19.
 In college she participated at Collegiate Club Nationals three times and was the president of the student led club triathlon team, Tricanes.